The Hop Sing Laundromat Dress Code

-The dress code for Hop Sing Laundromat is actually pretty easy.
+Adhering to the Hop Sing Laundromat dress code is actually pretty easy.
 No flip flops, no sandals, no sneakers, no shorts, no hats.
 But we’re going to show you how not to come to Hop Sing and even offer you a few suggestions for what you might want to wear.

-This guy is a model and even his uncovered feet aren’t getting into Lee’s cocktail emporium.
+This guy is a model and even his uncovered feet aren’t getting into Lê’s cocktail emporium.

 Sorry Charlie, your Koto Blanket Stripe Shorts and sneaker combo aren’t getting you past the front door, even if Henry Rollins himself gave you that Black Flag tattoo.